yandex-cloud/docs/en/application-load-balancer/concepts/application-load-balancer.md

 * The load balancer's security groups must allow:
    * Receiving external incoming traffic on the ports specified in the [listener](#listener).
 For example, for HTTP(S) traffic: TCP connections on ports `80` and `443` from any address (CIDR: `0.0.0.0/0`).
-   * Receiving incoming traffic to check the health of the load balancer's nodes in different [availability zones](../../overview/concepts/geo-scope.md): TCP connections on port `30080` from IP addresses in the `198.18.235.0/24` and `198.18.248.0/24` ranges.
+   * Receiving incoming traffic for health checks of load balancer nodes in different [availability zones](../../overview/concepts/geo-scope.md): TCP connections on port `30080` with the `Load balancer healthchecks` source.
    * Sending traffic to backend VMs.
 For example, any outgoing connections to internal addresses of VMs (CIDR: `<VM's internal IP>/32`) and to the [subnets](../../vpc/concepts/network.md#subnet) or security groups that host the VMs.
 * Backend VM security groups must allow incoming traffic from the load balancer on the ports specified in the [backend groups](backend-group.md).
 For example, any incoming connections from subnets that [host the load balancer](#lb-location) or from one of its security groups.